Seize the day (even if it’s cloudy) - News Break

 Sprints day: If you like exercise outdoors, a cloudy day can be the perfect opportunity to notch up the intensity.
 Without the sun beating down, joggers, cyclists and other fitness enthusiasts can push their limits in crisp cool air.

-Along with a cloudy Wednesday, here’s the rest of the four-day forecast for Eagar:
+Along with a cloudy Wednesday, here’s the rest of the four-day forecast for Radford:

 Wednesday, May 26